rajeshpillai/elixir-ml/docs/curriculum.md

 ## Next Steps

-Currently working on: **Commit 5: Batch Gradient Descent**
+Currently working on: **Commit 6: Learning Rate Scheduling**

-Ready to learn how to efficiently train on large datasets! 🚀
+Ready to learn how to optimize training with adaptive learning rates! 🚀